valerioedu/valerioedx/README.md

 # Valerioedx

+## Please know that the development is currently focusing just on Aarch64

 **Valerioedx** is a custom operating system kernel implementation designed to run on **x86_64** and **AArch64** (ARM64) architectures.
 This project demonstrates core OS concepts including memory management, virtual filesystems, device drivers, and userland process execution.

 ## Features